Call Us

 Seek support

 Remember, it’s completely normal and healthy to miss your child when they move out for the first time.
-If you’re having a difficult time, speak to loved ones including your family and friends for support.
+If you’re having a difficult time, speak to loved ones, including your family and friends, for support.
 The likelihood is that many of them will know what empty nest syndrome feels like and will be able to offer advice.

-However, if you find that you are feeling overwhelmed, tearful or low all of the time, you may need professional support to help you through this stage in your life.
+However, if you find that you're feeling overwhelmed, tearful or low all of the time, you may need professional support to help you through this stage in your life.
 Try speaking to your GP, or get in touch with Priory.
 We can provide you with access to expert psychiatrists, therapists and other mental health professionals who will be able to support you through this difficult stage.

 Contact us to make an enquiry or for more information